kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_artifact_snyk.md

 ## Synopsis

 Report Snyk vulnerability scan evidence for an artifact in a Kosli flow.
-The --scan-results .json file is parsed.
+The --scan-results .json file is parsed and uploaded to Kosli's evidence vault.
 If no vulnerabilities are detected the evidence is reported as compliant.
 Otherwise the evidence is reported as non-compliant.
 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell